tethysplatform/tethys/docs/tutorials/google_earth_engine/part_2/home_page.rst

 5. Create About Panel Content
 =============================

+In this step we'll add a the title and some filler content to the About panel of the home page.
+The filler content was generated using a `Lorem Ipsum <https://loremipsum.io/>`_ generator.
+This is a commonly used strategy that allows the developer to test the structure ans style of the page even if the content has not been finalized yet.

 1. Add the title, "About", and a few paragraphs of filler text (lorem ipsum) to the ``<div>`` element with id ``about-container``.
 Use the ``info-title`` class on the title element to allow for consistent styling of all the titles in a later step.
 Place the placeholder filler text in ``<p>`` elements:

 .. code-block:: html+django